Consensys/aragon-daotemplates-audit-report-2019-08/README.md

 ## 5 Security Specification

 This section describes, **from a security perspective**, the expected behavior of the system under audit.
 It is not a substitute for documentation.
-The purpose of this section is to identify specific security properties and encourage a discussion about security threats to - and trust assumptions of the system.
+The purpose of this section is to identify specific security properties and encourage a discussion about security threats to - and trust assumptions of - the system.

-The DAO templates can be seen as blue-prints for common DAO scenarios.
-They initially specify the trust boundaries, actors and functionality provided, the standard applications involved and their configuration as well as the distribution of power that comprises the DAO intention.
+The DAO Template contracts can be seen as blue-prints for common DAO scenarios.
+They initially specify the trust boundaries, actors and functionality provided, the standard applications involved and their configuration as well as the distribution of power that comprises the DAO's intended use case.
 It is important to note that certain roles in a DAO allow modifications of the DAO after deployment, even when using a DAO template.
-This is especially true in the beginning of a DAO set-up where a smaller group of majority shareholders might have the power to change and decide on core attributes and functionality of the DAO.
-Deploying a DAO from an audited template is therefore no certification that a DAO is set-up correctly.
-Furthermore, DAO templates make use of a Repository to retrieve the address of the latest implementation of an application.
-This information can be updated at any point in time, asynchronous to the release of a new DAO template given an entity owns the necessary role and permissions to do so.
+This is especially true in the beginning of a DAO's life where a smaller group of majority shareholders might have the power to change and decide on core attributes and functionality of the DAO.
+Deploying a DAO from an audited template is therefore no certification that a DAO is set-up correctly for later users.
+Furthermore, DAO templates make use of a on-chain repository to retrieve the address of the latest implementation of an application.
+This information can be updated at any point in time, asynchronous to the release of a new DAO template, given an entity owns the necessary role and permissions to do the repository update.
 Application implementations are therefore not in scope for this audit.

-### 5.1 DAO-Templates
+### 5.1 DAO Templates

-* The maintainer of a deployed dao template is in control of the application repository that is used with the template and therefore can update application implementations and front-run the DAO deployer which may result in an unexpected application being deployed.
+* The maintainer of a deployed DAO Template may be in control of the application repository that is used with the template and therefore may be able to update application implementations and front-run the DAO deployer, which may result in an unexpected application being deployed.

 * Forwarding functionality in various applications widens the general attack vectors of the system.
 At this time, no critical attack vectors have been identified.

-* Payroll provides a forwarding functionality for Employees that allows them to execute callscripts by default.
-The DAO's Finance application is implicitly black-listed by the Payroll application code, disallowing Employees from exploiting a potential `Payroll <--> Finance` trust relationship.
-Please refer to the Payroll audit for further observations, recommendations and discussions on the trust relationship.
+* `Payroll` provides forwarding functionality for Employees that allows them to execute CallScripts by default.
+The DAO's Finance application is implicitly black-listed by the `Payroll` application code during forwarding, disallowing Employees from exploiting a potential `Payroll <--> Finance` trust relationship.
+Please refer to the [Payroll audit](https://github.com/ConsenSys/aragon-payroll-audit-report-2019-06) for further observations, recommendations and discussions on the trust relationship.

-* Agent allows permission grantees (usually Voting) to run arbitrary callscripts by default or execute arbitrary calls with an ether value transfer.
+* `Agent` allows permission grantees (usually Voting) to run arbitrary CallScripts by default or execute arbitrary calls with an ether value transfer.

-* `TokenManager`s allow token holders to run arbitrary callscripts by default.
+* `TokenManager`s allow token holders to run arbitrary CallScripts by default.
 This is usually used to create votes.
+The managed `MiniMeToken` is implicitly black-listed by the `TokenManager` application during forwarding, disallowing token holders from exploiting a direct relationship to the token.

 * Forwarding functionality can generally be exploited to proxy calls to other contracts.

-* An `EVMScriptManager` permission grantee may add a backdoored or malicious script executor e.g. to bypass blacklisting restrictions in the default callscript executor or to execute arbitrary actions.
+* An `EVMScriptManager` permission grantee may add a backdoored or malicious script executor, e.g. to bypass blacklisting restrictions in the default `CallScript` executor or to execute arbitrary actions.

 * `Kernel.APP_MANAGER` permission grantee may install, modify or upgrade applications to bypass restrictions or undermine trust assumptions.

 * Voting systems are often the back-bone of the DAOs.
-  * In many cases TokenHolders or a special group of DAO members can create votes for benign looking actions that may execute malicious evmscripts in the end.
-It is therefore paramount for token-holders to verify that a vote's action (evmscript) actually reflects the vote's intention and does not perform any malicious activity.
-TokenHolders may also attempt to exploit flaws in off-chain applications (e.g. a web application) that are visualizing on-chain stored data like the voting metadata (html injection, presentation layer attacks based on utf8 encoding, ...) to trick stakeholders into voting in their favour.
+  * In many cases token holders or a special group of DAO members can create votes for benign looking actions that may execute malicious evmscripts in the end.
+It is therefore paramount for token holders to verify that a vote's action (`evmScript`) actually reflects the vote's intention and does not perform any malicious activity.
+Token holders may also attempt to exploit flaws in off-chain applications (e.g. a web application) that are visualizing on-chain stored data like the voting metadata (html injection, presentation layer attacks based on utf8 encoding, ...) to trick stakeholders into voting in their favour.
-  * A misconfigured Voting application puts the complete DAO at risk.
-It is therefore important to re-verify after deployment that the Voting applications are actually configured for the intended Quorum and Support.
-Furthermore Quorum and Support must be chosen wisely for the intended DAO shareholder profile.
+  * A misconfigured `Voting` application puts the complete DAO at risk.
+It is therefore important to re-verify after deployment that the Voting applications are actually configured for the intended `quorum` and `support` parameters.
+Furthermore `quorum` and `support` must be chosen wisely for the intended DAO use case.
-  * The templates usually allow the token holders to create a vote that attempts to change the application's quorum or support.
+  * The templates usually allow the token holders to create a vote that attempts to change the application's `quorum` or `support`.
 Any attempt to do so must be carefully reviewed by voters as choosing the wrong parameters for these settings might put the DAO at risk.
-  * Majority shareholders might overrule other TokenHolders in the system.
-Shareholders might collude or try to buy transferable tokens off exchanges to maximize their decision making power in the DAO with an intent to exploit it.
+  * Majority token holders might overrule other token holders in the system.
+Token holders might collude or try to buy transferable tokens off exchanges to maximize their decision making power in the DAO with an intent to exploit it.
-  * Members might attempt to block the DAOs decision making by spamming the application with legitimate looking votes.
+  * Members might attempt to block the DAOs' decision-making capability by spamming the application with legitimate looking votes.
 A UI visualization of open votes may easily be overloaded or users might be tricked into participating in the wrong voting if they do not verify that they are participating in the vote they actually want to participate in (i.e. they only check the voting title and not the unique identifier).

 * The DAO templates are initialized with components that may be operated by a 3rd party.
-When using pre-deployed dao-templates (e.g. deployed by the aragon foundation) the deployer implicitly trusts these entities.
-For example, the templates are usually initialized with an external `DAOFactory`, a `MiniMeTokenFactory` an `ENS` provider and a `IFIFSResolvingRegistrar`.
-Any of these components may act maliciously e.g. when bootstrapping a new DAO, creating a new Token for the DAO or when resolving the latest version of applications.
-Users of pre-deployed DAO templates therefore have to make sure that the template has been initialized by an entity they trust.
+When using pre-deployed DAO Template contracts (e.g. deployed by the Aragon Association) the deployer implicitly trusts these entities.
+For example, the templates are usually initialized with an external `DAOFactory`, a `MiniMeTokenFactory` an `ENS` provider, and a `IFIFSResolvingRegistrar`.
+Any of these components may act maliciously, e.g. when bootstrapping a new DAO, creating a new token for the DAO or when resolving the latest version of applications.
+Users of pre-deployed DAO Template contracts therefore have to make sure that the template has been initialized by an entity they trust.

-* Some templates allow to delegate permissions to individual entities that are not ruled by a MultiSig contract or Voting application.
-It should be noted that these entities may have critical permissions within the DAO, for example permissions that allow to indirectly harm the DAO e.g. by transferring funds from the Vault (`PayrollManager -> Payroll -> Finance -> Vault -> transfer salary`, `PriceFeed -> unfair exchange rate for employee or DAO -> transfer funds`).
+* Some templates allow permissions to be delegated to individual entities that are not ruled by a MultiSig contract or Voting application.
+It should be noted that these entities may have critical permissions within the DAO, for example permissions that can indirectly cause harm to the DAO, e.g. by transferring funds from the Vault (`PayrollManager -> Payroll -> Finance -> Vault -> transfer salary`, `PriceFeed -> unfair exchange rate for employee or DAO -> transfer funds`).
 It is recommended to avoid assigning potentially harmful permissions to individuals as there is a possibility that they turn rogue or are taken over by a third-party to exploit the DAO.
 Safeguards must be implemented in order to avoid being exploited by third party oracles.
   * Individual permission owners should prove that they took proper action and implemented secure procedures for key management of their accounts.

 * Some of the DAOs generated by the templates under audit make use of what are described as "non-transferable tokens" or "memberships".
 In the current implementation, nothing prevents the control of such memberships being transferred or traded _if they are under the control of a proxy contract_.

   * For example, if membership is granted to an address `X` that has never sent a transaction, then nothing prevents the subsequent creation of a `BoardMember is Ownable` contract at address `X`.
 If `BoardMember` were to expose a `vote(...) public onlyOwner` function that proxies votes through to the DAO, then the supposedly non-transferable membership is under the control of the `BoardMember`'s current `owner`, and that ownership can be freely reassigned.
 Membership can therefore be transferred or even traded.

-  * Depending on the social-layer processes around membership allocation, this sort of theoretical transferability might be moot.
-(E.g. if all member addresses must have originated past transactions and are therefore known to be non-contracts).
+  * Depending on the social-layer processes around membership allocation, this sort of theoretical transferability might be moot (e.g. if all member addresses must have originated past transactions and are therefore known to be non-contracts).

   * If no such social-layer defense can be assumed to exist, then we note that the non-transferability property of memberships will not be guaranteed.
 In such circumstances, Aragon may wish to revisit any game theoretic dependencies that their DAOs have on non-transferability.
 If significant dependencies exist and cannot be eliminated, then Aragon may wish to take steps to exclude contract addresses (or could-become-a-contract addresses) from membership and from receipt of non-transferable tokens.

-* The DAO templates do not remain in direct control of the deployed DAOs and transfer ownership and permissions to either an individual or the DAO itself.
+* The DAO templates do not remain in direct control of the deployed DAOs and transfer ownership and all permissions of the DAO to either an individual or the DAO itself.

-The following sections describes the specific DAO-Templates security in more detail.
+The following sections describes each specific template's security in more detail.

 #### Bare Template